Ben Blackwell: Work with The White Stripes

 From the beginning of the Stripes' existence, Blackwell worked as the band's roadie and wrote much of the group's website content.
 Although he is not an accredited professional archivist, he is the "White Stripes' official archivist".
 He wrote the liner notes to Under Blackpool Lights.
 He also appears in The White Stripes' feature-length documentary Under Great White Northern Lights, conducting the interview that is interlaced throughout the film.

-Currently, Blackwell oversees vinyl record production at Jack White's Third Man Records in Nashville, Tennessee, where his official job title "Pinball Wizard and Director of Operations."
+Currently, Blackwell oversees vinyl record production at Jack White's Third Man Records in Nashville, Tennessee, where his official job title is "Pinball Wizard and Director of Operations."
 He is involved in the program School Choirs & Bands at Third Man: A Vinyl Recording Experience, and initiative which, according to the website, offers "students behind-the-scenes access to Jack White's Third Man Records in Nashville, TN, as well as the chance to record their own " 45rpm vinyl records."